tsibg/react-background-remover/README.md

 # React Background Remover

-Standalone React app from the examples of [@imgly/background_remover](https://github.com/imgly/background-removal-js), modified to work outside the mono-repo by using the lib from [NPM](https://www.npmjs.com/package/@imgly/background-removal).
+Removes background of the provided image.

+React app for testing the Background Remover [@imgly/background_remover](https://github.com/imgly/background-removal-js)

 Update: The static assets for the background removal are now served from `/public/static/model` as this improves load times.